 All South African Companies are registered at the CIPC.

-You can either register your company via the CIPC’s eService system or you can ask your accountants assistance or make use of Company Documents Experts like us to register your company for you at the CIPC.
+You can either register your company via the CIPC’s eService system or you can ask your accountants assistance or make use of Company Registration Experts like us to register your company for you at the CIPC.

 If you want to do it yourself, you must create an account on the site and then follow the CIPC’s instructions.
 Click HERE if you’d like our expert assistance.